kuntiniong/HK-Insta-Identifier/README.md

 ## Why Syllable Tokenizer?

-In Natural Language Processing (NLP), conventional tokens might be words, phrases, or even subword units.
-On the contrary, syllabic tokenization is regarded as a rather "inconsistent" tokenization technique since the phonetics in the English language is also somewhat "inconsistent", such as the "k" in "knife" and "olo" in "colonel".
+In Natural Language Processing (NLP), conventional tokens might be words, phrases, or subword units.
+On the contrary, syllabic tokenization is regarded as a rather "inconsistent" tokenization technique since the phonetics in the English language is also inconsistent, such as the "k" in "knife" or "olo" in "colonel".

-Nonetheless, I found that syllabic tokenization is still the most suitable choice in classifying usernames with the following reasons:
+Nonetheless, I found that syllabic tokenization is still the most suitable choice available in classifying usernames with the following reasons:

 1. **No whitespaces between words**
     * Lack of whitespaces in the Instagram usernames makes the traditional tokenizers that heavily rely on whitespaces cannot work properly.